openfoodfoundation/ofn-install/README.md

 #Requirements

 ##1. apt-compatible OS: Debian or Ubuntu
 These Ansible provisioning scripts will install the infrastructure needed and OFN onto a server running an apt-compatible OS (Debian or Ubuntu).
-It's currently been tested on **Ubuntu 12.04 (64 bit)** on both AWS and Digital Ocean cloud servers.
+It's currently been tested on **Ubuntu 12.04 (64 bit)** on both AWS and DigitalOcean cloud servers.

 ##2.
 Ansible
 Install Ansible by following the documentation on [the official Ansible site.]
 If you are not already familiar with Ansible, check out the documentation on the site and keep it handy.